slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 It is a critical responsibility of the package ecosystem to verify that the provenance for a package matches the expectations defined for that package.
-In our threat model, the adversary has ability to invoke a build and to publish to the registry but not to write to the source repository, nor do they have insider access to any trusted systems.
+In our threat model, the adversary has the ability to invoke a build and to publish to the registry but not to write to the source repository, nor do they have insider access to any trusted systems.
 Expectations MUST be sufficient to detect or prevent this adversary from injecting unofficial behavior into the package.